 There are currently two organisations, AXIS Counselling in Shropshire & Telford, and West Mercia Rape and Sexual Abuse Support Centre in Herefordshire and Worcestershire, who provide independent sexual violence advisers (ISVAs) to support victims of rape and sexual abuse.
-Women's Aid provides an Independent Domestic Violence Advisory Service (IDVA) across the whole of West Mercia, except in Telford.
-Both ISVA's and IDVA services are heavily reliant on funding allocated through local authorities and partnerships and will be part funded by my office in 2013/14 to ensure that these essential victim services are sustained in the short term.
+Women's Aid provides an Independent Domestic Violence Advisory Service (IDVA) across the whole of West Mercia as from 2015.
+We have been successful in jointly commissioning with all 4 Local Authorities to IDVA provision across West Mercia in the last 12 months.
+This is a significant step forward in partnership work and joint commissioning approaches, and is currently being discussed and used as a model of best practice nationally.
+Both ISVA and IDVA services are heavily reliant on funding allocated through local authorities and partnerships and will be part funded by my office in 2015/16 to ensure that these essential victim services are sustained in the short term.